ibm-cloud-docs/discovery-data/sentence-classifier.md

 1. Click **Train classifier**.

-    When you train the classifier, Discovery uses sentences from the training set to build a machine learning model.
+    When you train the classifier, {{site.data.keyword.discoveryshort}} uses sentences from the training set to build a machine learning model.
 The results of the test are displayed for you to review in the *Evaluate classifier* view.

 ### Document sets for training
 {: #sentence-classifier-doc-set}